SaraFaizi557/npm-mastery-course/README.md

 4. Commit with clear messages (`git commit -m 'Add example for npm workspaces'`)
 5. Push to your fork (`git push origin feature/amazing-addition`)
 6. Open a Pull Request

+Feel free to contribute whether you're a beginner or an expert!

 ## Contributors